keynotes by helen russell

 Co-editor of the World Happiness Report.

-"Your talk was amazing.
-Thank you so much".
+'Your talk was amazing.
+Thank you so much'

 Murray Andrews

-Head of Publishing, LEGO Games Publishing
+Head of Publishing, LEGO Games

 Fred Hebblewhite